How to create a Skyscraper Map with Azure Maps in Power BI (Bar Chart Map)

 Skyscraper Map in Power BI, aka. bar chart map, or bar chart on a map

-You can use a skyscraper map for displaying geodata along values.
-The skyscraper map is a combination of a map with locations and a bar chart.
-The location can represent a city, a country, or some other type of place.
-As with a bar chart, the height or volume of each bar is proportional to the values it represents.
+You can use a skyscraper map to display geodata along with its corresponding values.
+This innovative visualization combines a map indicating various locations (be it a city, a country, or any geographical place) with a bar chart.
+Like a traditional bar chart, the height or volume of each bar in a skyscraper map is proportionate to the values it signifies.

 First, you need to make sure that the Azure Maps preview feature is enabled in Power BI to create a skyscraper map.
-This tutorial is based on the Retail Analysis Sample dataset.
+Here’s a step-by-step guide using the Retail Analysis Sample dataset:

-1 Click on the Azure Map icon of the Visualization pane.
+Step 1.
+Click on the Azure Map icon in the Visualization pane.

 Power BI assigned Country to the Location field.